imxtx/NatMask/README.md

     --root_dir /path/to/the/folder/containing_pairs.csv
 ```

-This command will read the paris list from `pairs.csv` and create `data/lfw/dodging.txt` and `data/lfw/impersonation.txt`.
+This command will read the pairs list from `pairs.csv` and create `data/lfw/dodging.txt` and `data/lfw/impersonation.txt`.

 ### CelebA-HQ